usccolumbia/materialsatlas/docs/user-guide/space-group-crystal-system.md

 [^4]: Jha, D.; Ward, L.; Paul, A.; Liao, W.-k.; Choudhary, A.; Wolverton, C.; Agrawal, A. ElemNet: Deep Learning the Chemistry of Materials From Only Elemental Composition.
 Sci.
 Rep. 2018, 8, 17593.

-J.Hu, S.Stefano, Y.Song and etc. 2021.
+[^5]J.Hu, S.Stefano, Y.Song and etc. 2021.
 MaterialsAtlas.org: A Materials Informatics Web App Platform for Materials Discovery and Survey of State-of-the-Art. https://arxiv.org/abs/2109.04007

 Li, Yuxin, Wenhui Yang, Rongzhi Dong, and Jianjun Hu.
 "MLatticeABC: generic lattice constant prediction of crystal materials using machine learning."
 ACS omega 6, no. 17 (2021): 11585-11594.